 - 1. Student participation in competitive activities at District schools may be based on tryouts or other merit-based selection criteria as determined by the coach or sponsor. - 2.
 Students who reside within the District and who attend a school that does not offer an activity for which they are eligible and in which they wish to participate shall only be eligible to participate in that activity at their neighborhood school (if the activity is offered at their neighborhood school).
 If the activity is not offered at their neighborhood school, they shall only be eligible to participate in that activity at the closest District school to their residence that offers it or at the closest District school to their school of attendance that offers it (except that if the closest District school is a charter school, they may choose to participate in the activity at the charter school or at the closest District non-charter school that offers it). - 3.
-Students who reside within the District and who participate in a nonpublic home-based educational program, on-line program or on-line school that does not offer an activity for which they are eligible and in which they wish to participate shall only be eligible to participate in that activity at their neighborhood school (if the activity is offered at their neighborhood school).
-If the activity is not offered at their neighborhood school, they shall only be eligible to participate in that activity at their neighborhood school, they shall only be eligible to participate in that activity at their neighborhood school, they shall only be eligible to participate in that activity at the closest District school to their residence that offers it (except that if the closest District school is a charter school, they may choose to participate in the activity at the charter school or at the closest District non-charter school that offers it). - 4.
+Students who reside within the District and who participate in a nonpublic home-based educational program, on-line program or on-line school that does not offer an activity for which they are eligible and in which they wish to participate shall only be eligible to participate in that activity at their neighborhood school (if the activity is offered at their neighborhood school, they shall only be eligible to participate in that activity at the closest District school to their residence that offers it (except that if the closest District school is a charter school, they may choose to participate in the activity at the charter school or at the closest District non-charter school that offers it). - 4.
 Students who do not reside within the District and who attend a school within the District that does not offer an activity for which they are eligible and in which they wish to participate, or who participate in a District nonpublic home-based educational program, on-line program or on-line school that does not offer an activity for which they are eligible and in which they wish to participate, shall only be eligible to participate in that activity at the closest District school to their residence that offers it or at the closest District school to their school of attendance that offers it (except that if the closest District school is a charter school, they may choose to participate in the activity at the charter school or at the closest District non-charter school that offers it).